 A man I know very well, who for his company’s PR restrictions I cannot name, was once a left brainiac.
 He learned Morse code, was an eagle scout, and an Electrical Engineer in college (Go Irish).
 There was one Saturday where his friends had to drag him out of the library to go to a football game and … sigh…. there were a few dark years where he wore a pocket protector.
 The story could have ended with him sitting in an IT/engineering lab for the entirety of his career, but he made the very conscious choice to become the line of communication between technical minds and business decision makers.

-If you are technically minded, here are a few suggestions that can help you communicate to people like me, and be good at it (see picture below…).
+If you are technically minded, here are a few suggestions that can help you communicate with people and be good at it (see picture below).

 1. You have to want to communicate

 What good is any idea without communication?
 If you cannot let someone know what it is that you deem important in a way that people can understand that will drive them to act, there is a great chance that nothing will come of your idea.
 You are incredibly intelligent, as is evident by your technical capabilities, but in order to get people to buy into your idea, either literally or figuratively, you need to be able to hold a genuine conversation.

 A common example would be that businesses are increasingly looking to their IT departments to help make expensive IT purchasing decisions.
 If you cannot communicate what system you think is best and why, you may get the IT solution that doesn’t have all of the capabilities you need to help the business run.

 2. Look at your talents from a different viewpoint

 When I was in college, I interned at a business software company in their global communications sector.
 At the office, people didn’t necessarily sit by their teams and I would frequently sit by developers and IT geniuses hoping that their knowledge would flow to me through osmosis.
 Not knowing about the IT industry could have been a disaster, had my developer friend Simon not explained a great deal to me.